kamailio/kamailio-wiki/tutorials/faq/main.md

     #!define WITH_NAT

-???
-Can Kamailio be installed behind NAT (e.g., like on Amazon EC2)?
+### Can Kamailio be installed behind NAT (e.g., like on Amazon EC2)?

-!!!
-Yes.
+:page_with_curl: Yes.
 You have to set the public IP address as advertised attribute to listen parameter:

       listen=_localsocket_ advertise _publicaddr_